Biden signs USD 40B for Ukraine assistance during Asia trip | Headlines

 - Korea Rep

-President Biden on Saturday signed legislation to support Ukraine with another USD 40 billion in U.S. assistance as the Russian invasion approaches its fourth month.
+President Biden on Saturday signed legislation to support Ukraine with an additional USD 40 billion in US assistance as the Russian invasion approaches its fourth month.

-Biden signed the measure under unusual circumstances.
-Because he's in the middle of a trip to Asia, a U.S. official brought a copy of the bill on a commercial flight so the president could sign it, according to a White House official.

-The logistics reflect a sense of urgency around continuing U.S. support for Ukraine, but also the overlapping international challenges facing Biden.
+The logistics reflect a sense of urgency around continuing US support for Ukraine, but also the overlapping international challenges facing Biden.
 Even as he tries to reorient American foreign policy to confront China, he's continuing to direct resources to the largest conflict in Europe since World War II.
+Biden also signed an unrelated measure, one intended to increase access to baby formula at a time when supplies remain scarce in the United States.
+The legislation will allow government benefits from the Special Supplemental Nutrition Program for Women, Infants, and Children — better known as WIC — to be used to buy more types of infant formula.

 ALSO READ